top of page

 Timeline: Spring, Summer, Fall, Winter

-The U.S. Department of State’s Pathways Internship Program includes both the Internship Experience Program (IEP) and the Internship Temporary Program (ITEP).
-Both programs are targeted toward U.S. citizens enrolled in a wide variety of educational institutions from high school to graduate school and professional academic levels.
-Both programs provide students with opportunities to explore Federal careers while being paid for the work performed.
+The U.S. Department of State’s Pathways Internship Program offers two paid opportunities: the Internship Experience Program (IEP) and the Internship Temporary Program (ITEP).
+Both programs give students the chance to explore careers within the federal government, gain valuable work experience, and strengthen their resumes.

 How to Find Companies to Reach Out to for a High School Internship